 The re-use of the brand is proof that while business trends change, and sometimes brands are modified, very often old concepts can be reinvented as new ones.

-Keep your old brands around; you might need them four decades later.
+Keep your old brands around the attic; use them to renew them.
+You might need them four decades later.